stolostron/hypershift-deployment-controller/docs/quickstart.md

         aws_secret_access_key:  # Value
         aws_access_key_id:      # Value
   ```
 * The HypershiftDeployment resource is used by Multicluster Engine to deploy Hosted Control Plane clusters.
 This resource has the option to configure infrastructre for you or you can provide the infrastructure details.
 It will also automatically generate the HostedClusterSpec and/or NodePool.Spec if you do not provide one, allowing you to customize your cluster.
-The simplest HypsershiftDeployment is as follows:
+The simplest HypershiftDeployment is as follows:

     ```yaml
         apiVersion: cluster.open-cluster-management.io/v1alpha1